-Broome's dry season (usually from May - October) is made up of warm days, balmy nights and perfect holiday weather most of the time.
+Broome's dry season is usually from May to October and is made up of warm days, balmy nights and perfect holiday weather most of the time.

-Broome's wet season (usually from November to April) brings rain, hotter weather, humidity and from Jan-March monsoonal weather (possible flooding and cyclones).
+Broome's wet (or tropical) season is usually from November to April and can bring rain, hotter weather, humidity.
+From Jan-March monsoonal weather with possible flooding and cyclones.

 Average Temperature & Rainfall